-A comma for questioning, an exclamation point for speaking.
+A questioning comma, a speaking exclamation point.
 Quve: Developing Thinking and Speaking Skills

 ■ "When will a child's mind develop?"